-Hive South Yorkshire is a consortium set up by writer and creative practitioner, Vicky Morris, in partnership with the Writing Squad, and Yorkshire literary charity, Grimm & Co.
+Hive South Yorkshire was set up in 2016 by writer and creative practitioner, Vicky Morris, with consortium support from the Writing Squad, and Yorkshire literary charity, Grimm & Co.

-Collaboration is an important aspect of what Hive is about and our steering and wider partners include: the Off the Shelf Festival of Words; Doncaster Community Arts (Darts); Barnsley College; Hear My Voice Barnsley; Arvon; Banardos; Sheffield Hallam University; Myplace Rotherham; and Verse Matters.
+We are a user-led project, with a young writer steering group that helps to direct our activity.
+Collaboration is also an important aspect of what Hive is about and our steering and wider partners include: the Off the Shelf Festival of Words; Doncaster Community Arts (Darts); Barnsley College; The Civic Barnsley, Arvon; Banardos; Sheffield Hallam University; South Yorkshire Library Services, and Verse Matters.

 We are always looking for new and exciting collaborations with community and youth projects, schools, colleges and other arts organisations.
 If that’s you, please get in touch for a chat.

 Hive continues and builds on South Yorkshire young writers’ work initiated in 2007 through the Signposts Writing Project.
 The project, founded by poet Matt Black in Sheffield in 1997 to signpost writing opportunities in the local community, went on to pioneer a wide range of young writers’ activity in the region.